 |RET||Browse ns or display documentation for item at point.|

 |p||Go to previous line.|

-If you are using Clojure 1.9 or newer you can browse the Clojure specs registry.
+If you are using Clojure 1.9 or newer you can browse the Clojure spec registry.

-If you know what you are looking for, you can type M-x
+If you already know which spec you're looking for, you can type

-Once in the browser you can use your mouse or the keybindings below to navigate deeper into sub specs.
+Once in the browser you can use your mouse or the keybindings below to navigate deeper.

 |RET||Browse the spec at point.|

 |n||Go to next spec.|

 |p||Go to previous spec.|

 |e||Generate an example for the current browser spec.|